adamserafini/zaml/README.md

 #### Windows

-To test in Windows, the easiest way I have found is using [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
+To test in Windows from a Mac, the easiest way I have found is to use [Parallels](https://www.parallels.com/).

 #### MacOSX